 Meteorology is the study of the atmosphere and, as such, is a challenging applied science.
 A practitioner must use the tools of mathematics and physics in the investigation and understanding of fascinating and sometimes dangerous atmospheric phenomena.
 The student who majors in meteorology at Oswego will become acquainted with the fields of synoptic, dynamic, and meso-meteorology as well as atmospheric and cloud physics, climatology, and meteorological experimentation.
 A wide variety of meteorology courses is available as well as occasional special topics courses, internships, and independent study research opportunities.
 The B.S. degree in Meteorology requires courses in meteorology, chemistry, physics, advanced mathematics including calculus, and computer science.
 The B.S. degree meets all recommendations of the American Meteorological Society and the National Weather Service.
 In addition, students can pursue a double major including mathematics or another science.
 Meteorology majors frequently can complete a minor in mathematics.

 Research-grade and standard weather observation equipment is available which constantly monitors changes in the weather on campus.
-This equipment includes an automated surface weather station close to the Lake Ontario shoreline, a multi-sensor tethersonde, and a mobile upper-air rawinsonde system.
+This equipment includes an automated surface weather station, wind tunnel, ceilometer, SODAR, multi-sensor tethersonde, and a mobile upper-air rawinsonde system.
+Furthermore, we run the Weather Research and Forecasting (WRF) model operationally and for research purposes.
 SUNY Oswego is one of a half-dozen colleges or universities that has these capabilities in the United States.
-In addition, the meteorology program has advanced software packages (e.g., UNIDATA programs GEMPAK, LDM, IDV, AWIPS II) that display current weather, model forecasts, satellite and radar imagery, and a host of additional meteorological information.
-Oswego’s location, on the shores of Lake Ontario, provides excellent opportunities for study of lake-effect snow and many unique weather events including waterspouts.
+In addition, the meteorology program has advanced software packages (e.g., UNIDATA programs GEMPAK, LDM, IDV, NCL, AWIPS II) that display current weather, model forecasts, satellite and radar imagery, and a host of additional meteorological information.
+Oswego’s location, on the shores of Lake Ontario, provides excellent opportunities for study of lake-effect snow and many unique weather events including waterspouts as seen from our three observation decks.
 Senior meteorology majors are required and others are encouraged to work with faculty on their research.
 Many students complete internships within the National Weather Service and at local TV stations.
 A meteorology honors degree is also available.